Arts at the 606

 The 606 is a living work of art.
 More than a park, a trail and a community connector, it is a unique urban green space uniting nature, science, and culture.
 Installations from the full range of visual and performing genres define the visitor experience and make it a dynamic destination for all.

-Building on ideas generated through ongoing input from the local community and arts leaders, The 606 team considers art in four categories:
+Building on ideas generated through ongoing input from the local community and arts leaders, The 606 team considers art in three categories:

-- Embedded artworks and event facilities: Work includes such integrated features as Environmental Sentinel, a trail-wide planting of special flowering trees that bring attention to place and change over time, and the Exelon Observatory for spectacular views of the sunset over our city, and the location for regular astronomy nights on The 606.
+Works from Lead Artist, Frances Whitehead, includes such integrated features as Environmental Sentinel, a trail-wide planting of special flowering trees that bring attention to place and change over time, and the Exelon Observatory for spectacular views of the sunset over our city, and the location for regular astronomy nights at The 606.

-- Temporary artworks: Selected through an invitational process guided by a partnership between The Trust for Public Land, Chicago Park District and the Chicago Department of Cultural Affairs and Special Events.
-The first installation in this category was timed to the opening of The 606.
+Selected through an invitational process guided by a partnership between The Trust for Public Land, Chicago Park District and the Chicago Department of Cultural Affairs and Special Events.

 Art and artists have been involved throughout the development of this iconic Chicago project, and the result set a new standard for the art of place-making.
 The continued involvement of artists will ensure the arts are incorporated into The 606 in ways that are beautiful, innovative, and seamless – creating a living work of art that is uniquely Chicago.